h6rd/Dota2PornFxWeb/README.md

 **If the mod doesn’t work**
 1. Create a folder named `dota_test` in `steamapps\common\dota 2 beta\game\`
 2. Place the required mod inside it.
-3. Add this to your launch options: `-language dota_test`
+3. Add this to your launch options: `-language test`

 * If everything works after that, the issue was in the installation process, check the folder with your language and reinstall the mods.
 If the problem persists, the issue lies within the mod itself.